4lessandrodev/simple-ddd-app-example/README.md

 # A simple DDD-Application example

+## Simple application using `types-ddd` lib from [npm package](https://www.npmjs.com/package/types-ddd).
+Inspired in NestJS framework

+> In this project no framework was used, to keep a clean architecture, but feel free to use any framework.

-> It was built to work with good performance.
+> Built to work with good performance.

-Example using `types-ddd` lib from [npm package](https://www.npmjs.com/package/types-ddd)

-This is a simple example of using `types-ddd` lib.

-few free to use any frameworks like NestJS or any other.

 ---

 ## Objectives

-> Show how to use `types-ddd` lib
+> Show how to use [`types-ddd`](https://www.npmjs.com/package/types-ddd) lib

 - IUseCase: OK
 - AggregateRoot: OK